-Peter Limberger is an entrepreneur and author of the upcoming books the Stoic Circle and Active Understanding (with philosopher Andrew Taggart).
+Peter Limberg is an entrepreneur and creator of the communicative modality Active Understanding.
 He is the co-founder of Stoicism Toronto and founder of Intellectual Explorers Club (IEC).

 Kevin McCormick is one of the most sought after acting instructors in Toronto, having worked with thousands of artists over the years and is currently the Director of the acclaimed Equity Showcase Theatre.
 Kevin also teaches regularly for Equity Showcase Theatre, The Actors Tutorial and co-ordinates and teaches within a unique arts program at the G. Raymond Chang School of Continuing Education at Ryerson University.
 Other teaching highlights include York University, The Ryerson Theatre School, The Canadian College of Dance, The National Ballet of Canada, Young Peoples Theatre, The George Randolph Studio Dance Theatre, Leah Posluns Theatre School, and The University of New Brunswick.
 Mr. McCormick has produced and directed a variety of productions and has held the position of Artistic Director for two Ontario Summer Theatres.
 He is a founding member of the Toronto Association of Acting Studios where he has also served as President.

 Kevin teaches Empowering Your Presence, On-Camera Self-Discovery and Personal Development, Free up: Expressing Your Creative Imagination and Freedom from Self-Consciousness